pryoritymusic/webpagetest-blog/src/posts/understanding-the-new-cumulative-layout-shift.md

 }
 ```

-WebPageTest lets you collect custom metrics by running snippets of JavaScript after the work associated with testing the page is done, so with a little massage work (removing the `console.log` and wrapping this in a promise, we can use this to collect the new CLS score:
+WebPageTest lets you collect custom metrics by running snippets of JavaScript after the work associated with testing the page is done, so with a little massage work (removing the `console.log` and wrapping this in a promise) we can use this to collect the new CLS score:

 ```js
 [newCLS]